A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Proof of Theorem

 \section{Proof of Theorem \ref{thm5}}

 Note that $\hat{J}_{2,i}(\alpha_{k,i}=0) \ge \hat{J}_{2,i}(\alpha_{k,i}^{opt})$.
 Thus, based on the structure of $\hat{J}_{2,i}$ and the relationship between the Kalman filtering problem and the Regularized Least-squares problem as discussed in \cite{SAYED2002A}, it follows that the estimation performance by Algorithm \ref{algorithm2} with $\alpha_{k,i}^{opt}$ is better than that with $\alpha_{k,i}=0$ in terms of the estimation error covariance.
-Hence, one only needs to study the case of $\alpha_{k,i}=0$ to analyze the boundedness of the estimation error covariance.
+Hence, one only needs to study the case of $\alpha_{k,i}=0$ to analyze the boundedness of MSE.

 If $\Delta f_{k,i}=0$, then $\overline{E}_{a,k,i}=[0_n \ I_n]^T [I_n \ 0_n]$ and $\overline{E}_{b,k,i}=[0_n \ 0_n]$ in (\ref{equ:J22}).
 Besides, when $\alpha_{k,i}=0$ and Assumption $\ref{asm4}$ holds, the estimator (\ref{equ:estimate3}) becomes